jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 The woodcutter marks another oak.
 "Can I have this big one?"

 "No," Niccolo says.
-"The four beyond it."
+"The four smaller ones beyond it."

 They walk the Tuscan property line—which trees, what price, when to cut.